rahil627/pinkies-up/README.md

 # pinkies-up
 hmmmmm, i've gotta think before throwing this one out to the public...

+todo: is there a stonger license than GPL?
+GPL just says the person using it must keep their project open-source...

 # *from the post on my web-site*
 ## Game Files